What is gerrymandering?

 “Gerrymandering: the intentional changing of electoral boundaries for their benefit”

-— CGP Grey: “Gerrymandering Explained”, one of the best 5-min videos on the subject
+— CGP Grey: “Gerrymandering Explained” (one of the best videos on the subject)

-Gerrymandering is one of the dirty tricks that politicians can use to rig elections, and create disproportionate representation.
+Gerrymandering is one of the dirty tricks that politicians can use to rig elections, creating disproportionate representation.

-Barack Obama has said this is such an important issue that he wants make a big push to challenge it after his presidency.
+Barack Obama believes this is such an important issue that he wants to make fighting it a big focus of his post-presidency.

 And the Supreme Court is expected to review cases later this year.
 But it’s unclear how that will go, or even what options are available.

 Gerrymandering has long plagued American democracy.
 The term is named for an 1812 politician, after all.